"Shinkosai" in the night of the former YamaHoko Junko.

 Because of its large scale, the three large-size Mikoshies appear.

-And more the most characteristic thing of this ritual is that “Yama Hoko”(the floats) cruise previously purifying the path where Mikoshies will pass.
+And more the most characteristic thing of this ritual is the reason of "Yama Hoko"(the floats) cruise is to purify beforehand the path of the Mikoshis.

 Yes, it is.
 The "Yama Hoko Junko" which is the magnificent and graceful parade, is such as the opening act for the “Sinkosai” in fact.